Part 1: Load FAQ documents

 faq_documents[4]

-The record includes id, question, sort_order, content, and filename.
-That is enough for search and for showing the model where an answer came from.
+That's enough for search, and it also lets the model show where an answer came from.

 Unused helpers in docs.py